domino4com/ai/README.md

 For this example we are going to download a dataset (2Gb) from [Kaggle](https://www.kaggle.com).
 Go here first and create a free account.
 Then download [this fruit/veg dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition)

+This dataset contains around 100 training images of all kinds of fruit and vegatable and 10 test images.
+You need to go to the kitchen and find say 3 pieces of different fruit and vegtable.
+In my pantry I found a banana, a red onion and a red chili pepper.
+So the rest of the example is based on that, but you can choose anything.

 ## Build your AI engine.
 This is where the magic happens.
 We are going to use [Edge Impulse](https://edgeimpulse.com), so go here and create an account.

+This is the steps:
+* Create a project
+*

 ## Deploy